 This upcoming season, Long returns to The Metropolitan Opera to cover Terence Blanchard’s Fire Shut Up In My Bones, and San Francisco Opera for Lohengrin and the Opening Gala Concert featuring Roberto Alagna and Aleksandra Kurzak.
 Long will also continue his relationship with the London Symphony Orchestra as Cover Conductor where he has assisted in a wide variety of programs since 2020, working with Sir Simon Rattle, Gianandrea Noseda and John Wilson.
 He also continues his posts as Guest Conductor and Teaching Artist at the prestigious Music Academy of the West in Santa Barbara, California.

-A frequent collaborator with the Washington National Opera, Long has appeared as Cover Conductor at the Kennedy Center for performances of Eugene Onegin, Candide, as well as the world premiere of Missy Mazzoli’s Proving Up and Terence Blanchard’s Champion.
-A native of California, he previously collaborated with San Francisco Opera as Assistant Conductor for Arabella, Hänsel und Gretel and Le nozze di Figaro, and with Los Angeles Opera as Cover Conductor for Gordon Getty’s Usher House and The Canterville Ghost.
+Long’s previous work has included covering Terence Blanchard’s Fire Shut Up In My Bones and Champion at The Metropolitan Opera, and appearances as Cover Conductor at the Kennedy Center for productions of La bohème, Carmen, Eugene Onegin, Candide, and the world premieres of Missy Mazzoli’s Proving Up and Terence Blanchard’s Champion.
+A native of California, he has worked extensively with San Francisco Opera as Assistant Conductor on productions of Arabella, Hänsel und Gretel, Così fan tutte, Le nozze di Figaro and the world premiere of John Adams’ Antony and Clepatra.